HostelRocket/aspis/README.md

 (a-component :style {:color "red" :backgroundColor "green"}) (a-component :css {:color "red" :backgroundColor "green"})
 ```

-in all three cases, the style information can be retrieved as `this/props.style` in the render method of `a-component`.
+in all three cases, the style information can be retrieved as a JavaScript object from `this/props.style` in the render method of `a-component`.

 The same is true of the class:
 ```clojure